aksommerville/fullmoon4/README.md

 - [ ] Bonus secret 2-player mode: Second player is a ghost that can make wind.
 - [ ] The Cheat Book.
 A nice looking "WARNING SPOILERS" notebook we can leave out for demo players.
 - [ ] Correct song and sound effect levels.
 Automated analysis?
+- [ ] Track travel.
+Use for crow guidance, and report coverage at the end.
+Flag maps eg border as "not participating in coverage".
+- - Or use a "set gsbit" map command, for selected maps only?
+Coverage reporting is not a big priority.

 ### After GDEX